 5. Create a new outlook with windows

-Do some research on energy efficient two and three-ply windows.
+Do some research on energy efficient double and triple pane windows.
 Figure out which will fit your budget and hold long-term value.
 Remember, though, that the general rule is you get what you pay for.
 Cheap windows won’t conserve much energy.